aws-observability/aws-otel-ruby/README.md

-# AWS Distro for OpenTelemetry Python SDK
+# AWS Distro for OpenTelemetry Ruby SDK

 This branch is used to provide useful information (e.g. performance test results) to even anonymous users from the community.